0xjet/ccc/1_hostilities/1_hostilities_contents.md

 The slides used in class for this module are available [here](https://github.com/0xjet/ccc/blob/main/1_hostilities/1_hostilities_slides.pdf).

+## Questions

+The list of questions for this module is available [here](https://github.com/0xjet/ccc/blob/main/1_hostilities/1_hostilities_questions.md).

 ## Further Reading

 * Juan Tapiador.
 [A book list on the computer underground culture](https://0xjet.github.io/3OHA/2021/03/24/post.html).
 24 March 2021.